 Candidates admitted to the programme are requested to arrange for a visa, if this is required, for their entry to Malta.
 Malta is a member of the European Schengen Agreement.
 Therefore, the Institute cannot procure visas on behalf of admitted candidates.
-Candidates coming from countries with no Maltese embassy or consulate have to apply for their visas to enter Malta from the Italian, French, Spanish or Austrian Embassy in their respective countries.
 For more information relating to visa requirements and where to apply please visit the website of the Malta Ministry for Home Affairs and National Security at https://identitymalta.com/visas/.
 The Institute may assist in providing the candidates with the relevant information relating to the Embassy they need to approach.